railwayapp/docs/src/docs/guides/create.md

 ## Managing your Templates

-You can see all of your templates on your [Account's Templates page](https://railway.app/account/templates).
+You can see all of your templates on your <a href="https://railway.app/account/templates" target="_blank">Account's Template page</a>.
 Templates are separated into Personal and Published templates.
 You can edit, publish/unpublish and delete templates whenever you'd like!

 <Image src="https://res.cloudinary.com/railway/image/upload/v1680281548/CleanShot_2023-03-31_at_20.51.43_2x_j8a83x.png"
  alt="Account templates page"